 Confidential vs. Non-Confidential Letters

 Ask the applicant if this letter will be confidential or non-confidential; it is their choice.
 If it will be confidential, you will need to send the letter directly to the organization to which they are applying or the Career Development office if they have opened a reference folder.
-Some employers (traditional organization like banks, or any educational institutions) prefer confidential letters; the rest are about equally divided in regards to which of the two types they prefer.
+Some employers (traditional organizations like banks, or any educational institutions) prefer confidential letters; the rest are about equally divided in regards to which of the two types they prefer.

 These are generally used to support a candidate in terms of his/her personal qualities, not necessarily his/her professional competencies.
 Generally, these are not very valuable for employers as they don't necessarily speak to the applicants work experience and related strengths as assessed from a supervisor or mentor of some kind.

-Words Can Make The Difference!
+Words Can Make the Difference!

 Beware of the power of words!
 Some words seem harmless in every day conversation, but carry positive or negative connotations to a prospective employer.